 I used Trader Joe’s Cowboy Caviar, but most any chunky, corn-heavy or bean-heavy salsa will work.
 You can use corn and beans, but I prefer salsa because everything is already cooked, seasoned, and there’s less steps.

-1/2 cup corn and black bean salsa (I used Trader Joe’s Cowboy Caviar Salsa, use your favorite salsa; or use cooked and seasoned corn and beans)
+- 1/2 cup corn and black bean salsa (I used Trader Joe’s Cowboy Caviar Salsa

 - Preheat oven to 350F and spray an 8×10-inch baking dish or similar with cooking spray; set aside.